Other types of income

 You can find out more about an entrepreneur account.

-Sole proprietors (FIE) may deduct business related expenses from their business income.
+Sole proprietors may deduct business related expenses from their business income.
 From their profit they have to pay income tax and social tax, and also contributions to mandatory funded pension in case they have joined the mandatory funded pension system.

 A sole proprietor registered as a person liable to value added tax (VAT), has to pay VAT.
 The VAT return (form KMD) has to be submitted every month.